Tredecate/acit-4640-lab-wk2/README.md

 - Charley Liao
 - Ramnik Mudaliar

-## Part 1: SSH Key Generation
+## SSH Key Generation

-To Create the SSH key pair for this lab, use the following command:
+To create the SSH key pair for this lab, we ran the following command:

 ```bash
 ssh-keygen -t ed25519 -f ~/.ssh/wkone -C "Key for Lab 2"
 ```

+- The `-t` flag lets us specify the type of key we want to create.
+We chose `ed25519`
+- The `-f` flag lets us specify the output location and name of the keyfiles.
+We followed the lab instructions and chose `wkone`.
+- The `-C` flag lets us add a comment to the key.
+And...
+Why not? :)

-## Part 2: Environment Variable
+## Environment Variables

 Create a configuration file named config.env